San Mamés Stadium (2013): Access

-The stadium is well served by public transport: it is located across the street from the city's Termibus regional bus station, and has a dedicated station - San Mamés (Metro Bilbao) which links the Bilbao tram, metro/underground and commuter rail networks.
+The stadium is well served by public transport: it is located across the street from the city's Termibus regional bus station, and has a dedicated station—San Mamés—which links the tram, metro and commuter rail networks.
 The major AP-8 road is also nearby.
 The stadium is also within a reasonable walking distance from most areas of the city centre, e.g. approximately 2 km from Casco Viejo (the old town).